 An image comes to mind from one of the first seminars that I attended.
 It was a seminar where you had some ‘raw’ and previously unused bamboo sticks and we set about preparing them for the work.
 There were many of us and just a few sticks, so at times some of us could stand back and watch the process.
 And I have this image of Guy bending over a stick, like a cobbler of old, honing and smoothing and working the stick, making it safe for a hand to hold.
 For some reason this image – the attention to the smallest of details – has come to mind in the weeks after this retreat.
 The idea of ‘taking the long route’ to our destination.”

 Thank you, Paul, for bringing all these ideas, virtues and skills home through your own “real attention must be paid application,” for honing and smoothing and working so as to make them “safe for a hand to hold.”
-I believe you’ve covered everything on your list and more, and with kind generosity.
+I believe you’ve accomplished everything on your list and more – just in the writing and giving it out – and with kind generosity.
 It’s a real joy to stand back and watch the process realized with such excellence.